 Each semester a group of faculty meets for one hour once a week to share written drafts and give each other positive feedback.
 Each member brings a short sample of their current project, either an article, a part of their dissertation, a blog, or a grant proposal.
 We read and converse about the writing on the spot so there is no advance reading required.

-For spring 2013, the group is meeting on Wednesdays from 3:00 to 4:00 p.m. in the fourth floor Faculty Study in the Christopher Center.
-If you would like to participate, please join the group on Wednesdays or email Cynthia.Rutz@valpo.edu.
+For summer 2013, the group is meeting on Wednesdays from 2:00 to 3:00 p.m. in the fourth floor Faculty Study in the Christopher Center.
+If you would like to participate, please join the group on Wednesdays, beginning May 29, or email Cynthia.Rutz@valpo.edu.
 Faculty or staff are welcome at any time during the semester.

 These are some comments from faculty who have participated in the writing circles: